GDPR Policy & Procedures

 ASA stores personal data held visually in photographs or video clips or as sound recordings.
 Images and video clips are stored in photo albums, displays, on the website or ASA social media sites with prior consent.

 Access to My Music Staff, school email account, website, personal data, social media accounts, newsletters and examination details are password protected and is not available to members of the public, members of the school, or its staff.
-The Principal has sole access to all this data and the administration team has access to school email account only for welcoming new members, or corresponding with current students for the purposes of ASA only.
+The Principal and Vice Principal have sole access to all this data and the administration team has access to school email account only for welcoming new members, or corresponding with current students for the purposes of ASA only.
 When a member of staff leaves the school these passwords are changed in line with this policy and our Safeguarding policy.
 Any portable data storage used to store personal data, e.g. USB memory stick, are password protected and/or stored in a locked filing cabinet.
 All teaching staff are granted access to students’ emergency contact telephone and email details for the purpose of emergency contact only and child/young person/vulnerable adult safeguarding.

 GDPR includes 7 rights for individuals:

 ASA collect data for all students including full name, address, date of birth, school, parent and/or guardian’s full name, parent and/or guardian’s address, emergency telephone numbers and email addresses.
 We also collect any SEN requirements, and are stored via a secured electronic system – My Music Staff.
 Paper registration forms are stored in a secured filing cabinet at the school’s office.

 ASA is registered with the London College of (LCM), Pearson, and ABRSM and as so, is required to collect and manage certain data for the entering of examinations.